 Section 6.6.
 Quorum.
 A majority of the members of the Board will constitute a quorum for the transaction of business.
 In the absence of the President and Vice President, the quorum present may choose a Chairperson for the meeting.
 Once a quorum is established, it shall be deemed established for the entire meeting irrespective of the actual attendance at any particular time during the meeting.
 If a quorum is not originally present, a lesser number may adjourn the meeting to a date not more than ten (10) days later.

 Section 6.7.
 Vacancies.
 Whenever any vacancy occurs in the Board of Directors by death, resignation or otherwise, it shall be filled without undue delay.
-In the case of the Dean, Senior Vice President for Health Affairs, Vice President for Business Affairs, or any respective designee, the Associate Dean for Clinical Affairs, or the College Administrator, the person acting in that capacity will fill the vacancy and hold office until a permanent appointment is made.
+In the case of the Dean, Senior Vice President for Health Affairs, Vice President for Business Affairs/Chief Operating Officer/Chief Financial Officer, or any respective designee, the Associate Dean for Clinical Affairs and Quality, or the College Administrator, the person acting in that capacity will fill the vacancy and hold office until a permanent appointment is made.
 In the case of elected members, a vacancy will be filled by a majority vote by ballot of the remaining members of the Board at a special meeting called for that purpose; the person so chosen will hold office for the remainder of the term of the replaced elected member.

 Section 6.8 Removal.
 A director other than an ex-officio director may be removed for any reason by majority vote of the Board of Directors.
 Any director may be removed for cause by the President of the University of Florida after consultation with the conflict-free members of the Board of Directors.